xiyuanbao/kgb/content/authors/ceakin/_index.md

 # Username (this should match the folder name)
 authors:
 - ceakin
-weight: 22
+weight: 135
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Secondary-advised PhD Student<br> now ARC DECRA Fellow at ANU
+role: PhD 2015<br> ARC DECRA Fellow at ANU

 # Organizations/Affiliations
 organizations: